g-proxy/hit-kit/README.md

 Runs a clean run, across the ports above, and saves results in files beginning with "myrun" This display will show the number of scans and successes as it progresses.

+This was all built to work on Kali (2016.2) so any debian system should be ok.
+Do set up proxychains though (it's for your own good).

 Enjoy,

 Gen. Proxy